ionic-team/getting-started-ac-vue/README.md

   },
 ```

 Notice the `try ... catch` in `loginClicked()`.
-This allows us to output a simple message when the login fails if we so desire.
-For our current app, we will just log it to the console.
+The `login()` will throw an error if the user fails to log in.
+Production applications should have some kind of handling here, but our sample can get away with simply logging the fact.

 At this point, you should see the Login button if you are not logged in and the Logout button if you are.
 Furthermore, you should see the proper button after refreshing your browser or after successfully logging in or out.